leafo/moonscript/docs/reference.md

     sqrts = {i, math.sqrt i for i in *numbers}
     ```

+The key-value tuple in a table comprehension can also come from a single
+expression, in which case the expression should return two values.
+The
+first is used as the key and the second is used as the value:

+In this example we convert an array of pairs to a table where the first item in
+the pair is the key and the second is the value.

+    ```moon
+    tuples = {{"hello", "world"}, {"foo", "bar"}}
+    tbl = {unpack tuple for tuple in *tuples}
+    ```

 ### Slicing

 A special syntax is provided to restrict the items that are iterated over when